kehlbach/WarehouseDatabase/README.md

 By default this database is set to work with MySQL Server.
 Database should be created beforehand, Django won't create database.

-In directory with manage.py create files .env and db1.cnf.
+In directory with manage.py create files .env and db.cnf.

 .env contains: